zhaokg/Rbeast/README.md

   beastPath = 'C:\rbeast\';
   eval(  webread( 'http://bit.ly/loadbeast', weboptions('cert','') )  );
   ```
-The above will download all the files in the Rbeast\Matlab folder at GitHub to the chosen folder: if `beastPath` is missing, a default temporary folder will be used.
-If the automatic script fails, please download the Matlab files from GitHub manually.
+The above will download all the files in the [Rbeast\Matlab folder at Github](https://github.com/zhaokg/Rbeast) to the chosen folder: if `beastPath` is missing, a default temporary folder will be used.
+If the automatic script fails, please download the Matlab files from [Github](https://github.com/zhaokg/Rbeast) manually.
 These files include a Matlab mex library compiled from the C soure code (e.g., `Rbeast.mexw64` for Windows and `Rbeast.mexa64` for Linux) and some Matlab wrapper functions (e.g.,`beast.m`, and `beast123.m`) similar to the R interface, as well as some test datasets.

 #### Usage (Windows and Linux)
 The Matlab API is similar to those of R. Below is a quick example: